Tri-County Chorus’ Fall Concert is November 21Read More

 College Readiness Initiative (CRI)

-After the juniors at participating high schools take the test, they then receive feedback from Tri-County representatives regarding their scores.
+After juniors at participating high schools take the assessment, they receive feedback from Tri-County representatives regarding their scores.
 Based upon the information given at these post-COMPASS workshops, students are able to develop post-secondary plans with more clarity regarding their readiness for college courses.

 Preparation and practice in reading, grammar, and math are keys to success on the COMPASS.
 Students should utilize the practice tests in ACT's website prior to testing in